Join the movement

 Like DistroKid, Too Lost offers payment splitting with recoupment (meaning your collaborators don’t get paid until you recoup set designated costs – like recording and marketing).
 But Too Lost also offers limits and time limits on payment splitting.
 So you could offer 10% of your track revenue to a collaborator – up to $3K for the next 3 years or something like that, and it would shut off the split once they hit $3K or 3 years.

-And Too Lost’s insights and analytics are bar none.
+Too Lost’s insights and analytics

 They have tapped into nearly every API available (and some not available – obtained through Greg’s connections) and offer very good insights.
 More than I’ve seen from others.
 Like skip rate on Spotify.
 And artificial stream reports.
 The dashboard also shows weekly and hourly engagement along with other demographic info for many DSPs.
 The analytics platform shows data on more DSPs than any other distributor that I’m aware of including Spotify, Apple, Deezer, TikTok, Instagram, Facebook, Peloton, Amazon, SoundCloud, YouTube, Pandora, and others.